lucas2kdk/rosenvold.tech/content/posts/microk8s-setting-up.md

 ## Basic Concepts

-- **Pod**: Smallest deployable units that can be created, scheduled, and managed.
+- Pod: Smallest deployable units that can be created, scheduled, and managed.
-- **Service**: An abstract way to expose an application running on a set of Pods as a network service.
+- Service: An abstract way to expose an application running on a set of Pods as a network service.
-- **Deployment**: Describes the desired state for your application.
+- Deployment: Describes the desired state for your application.
-- **Namespace**: Used to partition resources into logically named groups.
+- Namespace: Used to partition resources into logically named groups.

 ## Common Commands